im-syn/syn-tool-extension/README.md

 ## Contact

-For any questions, issues, or inquiries, please feel free to reach out via email at **[your-email@example.com](mailto:your-email@example.com)** or open an issue on GitHub.
+For any questions, issues, or inquiries, please feel free to reach out via DISCORD SERVER or open an issue on GitHub.

-## Acknowledgements

-- Thanks to the contributors who have helped make this project possible.
-- Special thanks to **[Contributor Name]** for their support and feedback.

 ## Screenshots